“Eating well is not about perfection”

 - If you need a dessert, try frozen or fresh berries,or any kind of fruit.

 - Feeling a little bit hungry is actually okay.

 - Try to do something that gets you to sweat.

 - Replenish your B-vitamins, Vit C, and minerals.

-Remember, food can be thy medicine.
-Take the time to enjoy healthy, wholesome meals with your friends and family and remember that you can heal your body and mind with each forkful of delicious food.
+Remember, to take the time to enjoy healthy, wholesome meals with your friends and family and remember that you can heal your body and mind with each forkful of delicious real food.